pitt-crc/bank/docs/source/dev_notes/database_migrations.rst

 .. code-block:: bash

    cd migrations
-   $ alembic revision --autogenerate -m "Added account table" INFO [alembic.context] Detected added table 'account' Generating /path/to/foo/alembic/versions/27c6a30d7c24.py...done
+   alembic revision --autogenerate -m "A description of applied changes"

 Once the new migration has been created, open the generated file and make any necessary modifications to the automatically generated code.